 - Initial Review of Application: Once applicant submits an Application containing all required information and documentation to Coppell Community Experiences, the Director of will review and approve (if request is for a standard memorial bench only) or forward to the Parks and Recreation Board (all other requests) for further review.
 If Board review is required, the proposal will be placed on a Parks and Recreation Board meeting agenda within the next two regularly scheduled meetings for consideration.

 - Review by the Parks and Recreation Board: The Parks and Recreation Board will review the applicant’s request and supporting documentation to determine feasibility, desirability, and compatibility of the proposal as it relates to the current and future vision and planning of the parks and recreation system.
 The Parks and Recreation Board may recommend approving placement of the proposed project; it may request additional information on the proposal; or it may deny placement of the proposed project or donation.

 - Denial by the Parks and Recreation Board: If the project or donation is not endorsed by the Parks and Recreation Board, there is no further appeal.

 The applicant shall be responsible for ensuring compliance with the requirements of this policy.
 Noncompliance will result in temporary or permanent suspension of the agreement.
-The Director of Parks and Recreation shall make all determination and interpretation of this policy and compliance therewith
+The Director of Community Experiences shall make all determination and interpretation of this policy and compliance therewith